Why should I train at Practical Martial Arts and not another school?

 What is controlled contact sparring?

 Controlled contact sparring is the most realistic safe way to train skills.
 In these drills you employ controlled punches, kicks and grappling techniques on a partner, who is attempting to land the same techniques on you.
 Controlled striking targets include body, leg and head.
-Realize, the ability to employ a technique without hurting your partner is the cornerstone of developing true martial art skills.
+We believe the ability to employ a technique without hurting your partner is the cornerstone of developing true martial art skills.
+Additionally, we feel very protective of our students’ brain cells!
+We have perfected realistic training without causing injury.

 Is controlled contact sparring the same as full contact sparring, or boxing?